 The USA Tribal gaming industry began in the 1970's with the Seminole Tribe of Florida being the first to open high-stakes gaming on a reservation.
 In 1975 they installed high-stake bingo operations.
-Since then, more than 240 tribes have followed, opening more than 470 gaming establishments.
+Since then, more than 240 tribes have followed, opening tribal casino in Oregon and across the country.
 Tribal gaming is the primary revenue earner in American gaming.
 In 2015 the tribal casino revenues were $29.9 billion.

 Tribal gaming revenues contributed 43% of all legal commercial gaming revenue in the USA in 2012.